The Power of Visual Storytelling

 • Characters.
 In other words, your audience.
 Who are you talking to?
 Is your content catered to them?

 • Conflict.
-This seems counter-intuitive, especially if you’re presenting on something that is mostly positive, but having some kind of conflict makes your story memorable.
+This seems counter-intuitive, especially if you’re presenting something that is mostly positive, but having some kind of conflict makes your story memorable.
 For example, even if you have positive news to share, you can frame the story around some of the challenges you had to overcome first.

 • Resolution.
 The key thing here is to not just tie a happy bow on your story and leave it at that.
 Instead, you should also provide an action item for your audience to take after they leave your presentation.